08/18/2018

 If you want to cash a check that’s over $5,000, you’ll usually need to visit a bank and you may have to wait a while to get your money.
 Under Regulation CC, banks may take up to seven business days to process large checks.

 The required ID will vary depending on where you’re planning to cash your check.
-You will need a valid photo ID at most stores, and at places like the Bank of America, you’ll need two forms of ID – one of which will need to be photo ID.
+You’ll need a valid photo ID at most stores, and at places like the Bank of America, Wells Fargo, and Chase Bank.
+You’ll also need two forms of ID – one of which will need to be photo ID.

 To find out more, visit our check cashing page.